• Home

 The Therapy Experience

 Change for children is never linear, it can at times feel hard.
-Just like learning to walk, growth can involve vulnerability, regressions, repetition and patience.
+Just like learning to walk, growth can involve vulnerability, regressions and lots of repetition and patience.

 When parents/caregivers are actively involved and supported through this process, they are better able to aid their child’s growth, making therapy more effective and sustainable.